swift-embedded/swift-embedded/README.md

 3. Flash and run the application.
 One option is using the `openocd` (`brew install openocd`):

-    In one terminal, run openocd (it connects to your board and starts a gdb server)
+    In a terminal, run openocd (it connects to your board and starts a gdb server)

     ```bash
     $ openocd -f board/st_nucleo_f4.cfg
     ```

-    And in second, load your application to the board and start it:
+    In an another terminal, load your application to the board and start it:

     ```bash
     $ xcrun arm-none-eabi-gdb .build/debug/Blinky -ex 'tar ext :3333' -ex 'load'
     ```

-    > Always make sure you have set the `TOOLCHAINS` environment variable so you are using the right toolchain!
+    > Always make sure you have set the `TOOLCHAINS` environment variable, so you are using the right toolchain!
 Or use something like [direnv](https://github.com/direnv/direnv), so you don't have to think about it 😏.

 ### Using the Swift Package Manager and the `cross` utility

-The Swift Package Manager is fully supported and is part of the pre-built baremetal toolchain.
-Furthermore, it should be possible to use any existing package for your baremetal application as long as it does not depend on some unsupported library (e. g. _Foundation_).
+The Swift Package Manager is fully supported and is part of the pre-built _baremetal toolchain_.
+Furthermore, it should be possible to use any existing package for your bare-metal application, as long as it does not depend on some unsupported library (e. g. _Foundation_).

-One thing to keep in mind is that running `swift build` builds your application for the computer you are running the command at.
-To cross-compile the application for some baremetal device, you would have to create a `destination.json` file specifying all the cross-compilation settings and run `swift build --destination destination.json`.
+One thing to keep in mind is that running `swift build` builds your application for the computer at which you are running the command.
+To cross-compile the application for some bare-metal device, you would have to create a `destination.json` file specifying all the cross-compilation settings and run `swift build --destination destination.json`.

 Creating the `destination.json` file is not a trivial task, and always having to add `--destination destination.json` gets tedious quite quickly.
-Both those things are to be solved by the `cross` utility.
+Both those things are solved by the `cross` utility.
 It works as follows:

-1. You create a `Cross.toml` next to your `Package.swift` file.
+1. Create a `Cross.toml` next to your `Package.swift` file.
 Its content can be as simple as:

 	``` toml
 	target = "STM32F439ZI"
 	```

-2. Running `cross build` then a) automatically creates the needed `destination.json` file in the build directory and b) invokes `swift build` with the proper `--destination` flag.
+2. Running `cross build` then a) automatically creates the required `destination.json` file in the build directory and b) invokes `swift build` with the proper `--destination` flag.

 ### What IDEs are supported?

-- Xcode is not (it does not support the newly added `baremetal` platform and its extensibility is very limited).
+- Xcode is not (it does not support the `baremetal` platform introduced by this project and its extensibility is very limited).
-- However, the toolchain contains modified `sourcekit-lsp`, therefore you should be able to use any editor with LSP support!
+- However, the toolchain contains modified `sourcekit-lsp`, so you should be able to use any editor with LSP support!
     - __Visual Studio Code__
         - For autocompletion, install [sourcekit-lsp](https://marketplace.visualstudio.com/items?itemName=pvasek.sourcekit-lsp--dev-unofficial) extension and set the toolchain's and sourcekit-lsp's paths in settings: